A Retrieve-and-Read Framework for Knowledge Graph Link Prediction: Results

 Table~\ref{tab:results_overall} shows the overall link prediction results.
-For FB15K-237, our proposed model with MINERVA subgraphs outperforms all embedding-based baselines, CNN-based approaches, path-based approaches, and HittER \citep{chen-etal-2021-hitter}, a baseline Transformer model\footnote{Due to space constraints, we only include the top performing KG link prediction methods in Table~\ref{tab:results_overall}.
-For comprehensive results on all approaches in the literature, please refer to surveys \cite{nguyen-2020-survey, ali2021bringing}.}.
-It is second only to NBFNet \cite{zhu2021neural} which learns its representations based on \textit{all} paths between all pairs of entities.
-However, such a costly operation leads to poor scalability over large KGs (\cref{sec:efficiency}).
-For the WN18RR dataset, our model is competitive compared to established baselines.
+On the FB15K-237 benchmark, KG-R3 consistently outperforms all baselines in 3 out of 4 evaluation metrics.
+Our model obtains a $12.9\%$ relative improvement (Hits@1) over HittER \citep{chen-etal-2021-hitter}, a baseline Transformer model for KG link prediction.
+Compared to the best performing message-passing GNN baseline (CompGCN), it improves by 5.1\% in terms of Hits@1.
+Our model, which uses the MINERVA subgraph retriever, improves over the MINERVA baseline by 9.8\% and 2.6\% (Hits@1) for FB15K-237 and WN18RR, respectively.
+For the WN18RR dataset, our model demonstrates superior performance compared to embedding-based approaches, CNN-based approaches, and path-based approaches in terms of Hits@1.
+However, the main goal of this work is not to achieve state-of-the-art performance on standard link prediction benchmarks.
 We hypothesize that this dataset is more sensitive to noisy subgraph inputs due to fewer relation types.
-Therefore, it is comparatively harder for the reader module to filter irrelevant edges.
+Therefore, it is comparatively harder for the reader module to filter irrelevant context.
 It also leads to embedding-based approaches performing much better on this dataset.